Courtland Sutton Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 Courtland Sutton Player Prop Bets for NFL Week 6 - Denver vs. Las Vegas

-There will be player prop betting options available for Courtland Sutton ahead of Sunday's NFL action at 4:25 PM ET live on CBS.
-AFC West opponents hit the field in Week 6 when Sutton and the Denver Broncos (3-2) meet the Las Vegas Raiders (3-2) at Empower Field at Mile High.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Courtland Sutton and his player prop bet options.
+He'll take the field starting at 4:25 PM ET on CBS.
+AFC West foes meet in Week 6 when Sutton and the Denver Broncos (3-2) play the Las Vegas Raiders (3-2) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.